-On Saturday August 24th, the Marine Museum of Manitoba will host its final pancake breakfast of the season.
+On Saturday June 19th, the Marine Museum of Manitoba will host its first drive-thru pancake breakfast of the season in the museum parking lot.
 The breakfasts, which serve as important fundraisers for the iconic non-profit museum, have become fixtures in the region’s social calendar.
 This year’s breakfasts have been sponsored by No Frills and The Riverboat Restaurant, with Sunova Credit Union as coffee and juice sponsors.

 Shay Nordal, the museum’s General Manager, says not only does the breakfast help to raise money to keep the museum in operation, but it helps to bring the museum’s supporters together.

-For only $8 per adult and $4 for children under 12 pancakes, sausage, juice and coffee, breakfast goers get free admission to the museum.
-Doors open at 8am and breakfast is served until 11am.
+For only $10 per adult and $5 for children under 12 pancakes, sausage, juice and coffee, breakfast goers will also receive a voucher for free admission to the museum once it opens.
+Breakfast starts at 8am and is served until 11am.
 Board Chair Duane Nicol says the breakfasts are a great way to spend a Saturday morning.

 “Its a delicious breakfast, you support an organizations that is protecting and promoting a vital part of our history, and frankly with all of our new interactive displays and exhibits a visit is hours of wonder and entertainment for the whole family.
 There just isn’t a better deal anywhere” said Nicol.